apache/mxnet/example/rnn/word_lm/README.md

 Word Level Language Modeling
 ===========
-This example trains a multi-layer LSTM on Penn Treebank (PTB) language modeling benchmark.
+This example trains a multi-layer LSTM on Sherlock Holmes language modeling benchmark.

 The following techniques have been adopted for SOTA results:
 - [LSTM for LM](https://arxiv.org/pdf/1409.2329.pdf)